vincent-van-hoef/RCC/README.md

 # RCC
 Analysis for RCC project Veronika

-Data comes as csv, but formatted in three different ways (+ some single other formatted files).
+FACS data from RCC patients comes as csv, but formatted in three different ways (+ some single other formatted files).
+The first aim is to merge all these files into one data frame.